JulienPeloton/s4cmb/README.rst

     from mpi4py import MPI

     ## Import modules and routines from s4cmb.
-    from s4cmb.input_sky import HealpixFitsMap
+    import s4cmb

     ...

 * Step 3 [tell the App what to read]: link your inifile to your App.
-For that one will use the module argparse for example.
+For that one we will use the module argparse for example.
 Also add any useful args you want to pass:

 ::